MarcusWolschon/osmeditor4android/BUILDING.md

 ## Java

+Building with gradle requires a Java JDK to be installed.

-Building 16.1 and later requires a Java 11 JDK, previous versions assume Java 8.
+- 19.1 and later requires Java 17
+- 16.1 - 19.0 Java 11
+- up to 16.0 Java 8

+Note that if you are contributing to the code you should restrict yourself only supported Java 8 and Java 11 in Android, in particular the additional de-sugaring provided in later AGP versions doesn't work for Android prior to 5, see https://github.com/MarcusWolschon/osmeditor4android/pull/2131

 ## Proguard